catamtz3/AVL-verify/README.md

 ## Setting up

 Clone your student repo, edit it locally, commit and push to GitLab, and submit to Gradescope, exactly as in P1.
-You should use Java 11 when working on this.
+When working on this, you should use Java 11 by changing your [Project SDK](https://www.jetbrains.com/help/idea/project-settings-and-structure.html#project-sdk) and [Project Language Level](https://www.jetbrains.com/help/idea/project-settings-and-structure.html#language-level) in the Project Structure of IntelliJ.

 You should only edit `VerifyAVL.java` and do not change the method signature.
 Though, feel free to add private methods as you see fit.